What is orthodontics?

 and correction of irregularities of the teeth, bite, and jaws.
 Orthodontists also

-have an orthodontic evaluation by age 7.
+an orthodontic evaluation by age 7.

 Why choose orthodontic treatment?